-halla Canyon-Crows Nest Pass route of the Canadian Pacific through the Southern Rockies.
-Wild roses climb on any convenient hold and in every way the scenery recedes from the stark, bare grandeur of the mountains into a gentler domesticated pattern.
-At mileage 48 is Ruby Creek, which owes its name to the garnets found in the neighbourhood.
-This is the heart of the fruit and dairy lands.
 Close to stations along the way activities are divided between sawmills and packing plants to which strings of trucks bring fresh gathered crops.
-Agassiz, population 3,000, is the station for Harrison Hot Springs and site of a government experimental farm.
+Agassiz, market town, station for Harrison Hot Springs and site of a government experimental farm.
 Ferries serve the Chilliwack Valley, noted for its fine dairy herds.
-From Mission City, population 3,330, and junction with Mission Sub-Division, a busy centre for fruit growing and dairy country, the "Scenic Dome" vantage point shows snow-topped Mount Baker forty miles south in the State of Washington.
-In a few miles now, on-shore breezes reaching inland bear the tang of the great Pacific Ocean and at Port Hammond, population 3,600, the track leaves the Fraser and heads northwest to cross, by a long bridge, mileage 109.7, the Pitt River, tide-water!
+From Mission City, pleasant townsite, and junction with Mission Sub-Division, and a busy centre for fruit growing and dairy country, the "Scenic Dome" vantage point shows snow-topped Mount Baker forty miles south in the State of Washington.
+In a few miles now, on-shore breezes reaching inland bear the tang of the great Pacific Ocean and at Port Hammond, the track leaves the Fraser and heads northwest to cross, by a long bridge, mileage 109.7, the Pitt River, tide-water.
 The Coquitlam River is spanned at 112.3.
-Coquitlam, population 8,075, is named for the nearby Indian Reservation.
-At mileage 115 look north for the eastern end of Burrard Inlet and the old station of Port Moody which was the original terminus of the Canadian Pacific, Canada's first transcontinental railway.
-Now the many activities of a busy harbour-fishing shacks, deep-sea fishing craft, drying nets, piers, docks and factories lead you into Vancouver, population 777,200, terminus of the Canadian Pacific Railway, gateway to Alaska and the limitless Pacific Ocean.
+Coquitlam, marking sea-level, is named for the nearby Indian Reservation.
+At mileage 115